-Since that time, we’ve added more than 300 foods to the database, updated many others, and incorporated the results from the first rounds of our Amino Acid Analysis program, a rigorous process using top laboratories to determine the exact phe levels in foods common in the PKU diet.
+Since that time, we’ve added thousands of foods to the database, updated many others, and incorporated the results from the multiple rounds of our Amino Acid Analysis program, a rigorous process using top laboratories to determine the exact phe levels in foods common in the PKU diet.

 - Calculate phe content not only by grams, but by measure, e.g. cups, pretzels, fluid ounces, etc.

 - Keep track of your goals for phe/protein/exchanges, calories, and protein equivalents

 - Track, graph, and export records for blood phe levels, height, and weight

 - Create multiple profiles for all the PKUers in your household

 - Add your own foods to the database (shared with others on your account only).

 - Customize your favorites lists with nicknames & meal types